brigadier/cbet/README.md

 - **Perceptual and Advanced Color Models** - LogLuv, DIN99, IPT, ICtCp, Oklab, Oklch
 - **Cylindrical & User-Oriented Color Models** - HSV, HSL, HSI, HWB, CMY

+This library's primary function is `convert`, which transforms colors between different formats and illuminants.
+The library also provides several simpler functions for basic color manipulation, along with a few more complex ones for calculating correlates of color appearance models such as CAM16, Hunt, Nayatani et al. (95).

 ## Design Notes

 - All formats are represented as typed Erlang records.